 The program is offered jointly by the Faculty of Agricultural, Life and Environmental Sciences and the Faculty of Business.
 Although it is administered in the Faculty of Agricultural, Life and Environmental Sciences, the program is managed by an interdisciplinary committee with representation from both Faculties.
-See §16.1.6 for admission and recommended courses in the first year of studies.
+See BSc in Forest Business Management for admission and recommended courses in the first year of studies.